TheJuiceIsSimulated/quest-submissions/Chapter 3 Day 1.md

 Structs are different from resources because:

-- Structs can be lost (or overwritten), but recources cannot
+- Structs can be lost (or overwritten), but resources cannot
-- Structs can be created at any point in time, but recources cannot
+- Structs can be created at any point in time, but resources cannot
-- Structs can be copied, but recources cannot
+- Structs can be copied, but resources cannot

 Basically, recources are much more difficult than structs to deal with.